Gravitational waves from $\rm{SU(}$$N$$\rm{)/Sp(}$$N$$\rm{)}$ composite Higgs models: SU(N)/Sp(N) Composite Higgs Models

 Below the compositeness scale $ \Lambda_{\rm HC} $, Eq.~\eqref{eq: Basic Lagrangian (UV)} is replaced by the effective Lagrangian: \beq \mathcal{L}_\mathrm{eff}=\mathcal{L}_{\mathrm{kin}}-V_{\mathrm{eff}}\,. \eeq Here $ \mathcal{L}_{\mathrm{kin}} $ is the usual leading order ($\mathcal{O} (p^2)$) chiral Lagrangian~\cite{Cacciapaglia:2020kgq},\beq \mathcal{L}_{\mathrm{kin},p^2}=\frac{f^2}{4}\text{Tr}[d_\mu d^\mu]\,, \eeq where the $ d $ and $ e $ symbols of this model are given by the Maurer-Cartan form with the gauge covariant derivative The kinetic Lagrangian term in Eq.~(\ref{eq:effLag kin}) provides kinetic terms and self-interactions for the PNGBs.
 In addition, it will induce masses for the EW gauge bosons and their couplings with the PNGBs (including the SM Higgs identified as $ h $), where $ \theta_W $ is the Weinberg angle, $ g $ is the weak $ \SU(2)_{ L} $ gauge coupling and with $\langle h\rangle= v_{\rm SM}=246~\text{GeV}$ after the EWSB.
 The vacuum misalignment angle $ \theta $ parametrizes the deviations of the CH Higgs couplings to the EW gauge bosons with respect to the SM Higgs.
 These deviations are constrained by direct LHC measurements~\cite{deBlas:2018tjm} of this coupling which imply an upper bound of $ s_\theta \lesssim 0.3 $.
 EW precision measurements also impose an upper limit which has been found to be stricter $ s_\theta \lesssim 0.2 $~\cite{Cacciapaglia:2020kgq}.
 However, in Ref.~\cite{Frandsen:2022xsz}, it is shown that the constraints on $ s_\theta $ from EW precision measurements are alleviated when all contributions from the composite fermion resonances in the CH models are included.
+Furthermore, there exists a lower bound on the lightest top-partner (the singlet $T_1 $ defined in Eq.~(\ref{eq: explicit embeddings top partners})) with $ m_{T_1}\gtrsim 1.3 $~TeV, set by CMS and ATLAS~\cite{ATLAS:2018ziw,CMS:2018zkf,CMS:2017ynm,CMS:2019eqb}.
+Referring to Figure~3 in Ref.~\cite{Frandsen:2022xsz}, this bound does not impose further restrictions on the parameter space explored in this paper.

 The generation of the gravitational waves is controlled by the effective potential $V_{\mathrm{eff}}$, which receives contributions from the EW gauge interactions (the spin-1 resonances), the SM fermion couplings to the strong sector (the fermion resonances) and the vector-like masses of the hyper-fermions.
 At leading order, each source of symmetry breaking contributes independently to the effective potential: \beq V_{\text{eff}}&=& V_{\text{gauge}}+V_{\text{top}}+V_\text{m}+\dotsc\,, \eeq where the dots are left to indicate the presence of mixed terms at higher orders, or the effect of additional UV operators.
 The potential contributions can be further split into IR and UV terms from the EW gauge interactions (given in Eqs.~(\ref{eq: pot from EW gauge int}) and~(\ref{eq: pot from EW gauge int UV})) and the top quark couplings to the strong sector (in Eqs.~(\ref{eq: pot from top int}) and~(\ref{eq: pot from top int UV})) as follows